-- Payments from an Accountable Plan are not income to the employee. - Which means these payments are not wages & are not subject to withholding & payment of Income, Social Security, Medicare, & Unemployment Taxes. - And they are not taxable income to Pastors!
+- Employee must return any amounts in excess of substantiated expenses within a reasonable period of time (within 120 days). - Payments from an Accountable Plan are not income to the employee. - Which means these payments are not wages & are not subject to withholding & payment of income, social security, medicare, & unemployment taxes. - And they are not taxable income to Ministers!